By Italy specialist Shannon

 Aim to get lost in Venice — at some point you’ll inevitably wander into a modest backstreet campo (square) whose church contains noteworthy art.
 One example is the church of the Angelo Raffaele (Raphael) in the quiet residential district of Dorsoduro, across the Grand Canal to the west of St Mark’s.
 It has some lively frescoes by Guardi.

 Standing at the water’s edge of St Mark’s Square, you see the bulging dome of Santa Maria Salute across the entrance of the Grand Canal.
 This church was built to celebrate Venice’s deliverance from a plague in the 17th century.
-Worshippers still gather there to give thanks annually.
+Worshipers still gather there to give thanks annually.
 Its dim interior contains Renaissance artist Tintoretto’s Wedding at Cana (which features a self-portrait).

 Admirers of Renaissance art can also visit the Gothic church of Santa Maria Gloriosa dei Frari (simply known as ‘I Frari’).
 Titian’s bold, eloquent Assumption of the Virgin hangs above the high altar.